top of page

 This competition is open to all middle school students across the US, and prizes will be distributed online.
 Winners will also receive name recognition at DTMT.

-Scoring
+Problems and Scoring

+The Problems of the Day Challenge features two numberical answer questions and a proof based question.
 Problem 1 (numerical answer) is worth 4 points; Problem 2 (numerical answer) is worth 6 points; Problem 3 (proof) is worth 10 points.
 Proofs will be graded according to the rubrics released on the following day.
 Full credit on a proof requires both discovery of the correct formula or result when applicable (5 points) and clear, rigorous justification following the rubric and other holistic evaluative criteria (5 points).

 Writing Proofs